Lordship of Broich: Broich Castle

 Broich, now part of Mülheim on the River Ruhr in North Rhine-Westphalia, is the oldest known surviving Carolingian-period castle north of the Alps.
 The castle is located on the south bank of the River Ruhr, at a ford where the Westphalian Hellweg crossed the Ruhr during the Middle Ages.
 As such, the castle straddled an important trade route between Cologne and northeast Germany.
 The initial fortifications on the site of castle Broich were built in the 9th century to defend against the advancing Vikings in the winter of 883/884, while the keep was added in the 12th century.
+The industrialization of the Ruhr region had a significant impact on the subsurface in the Ruhr basin.
+Compared with the situation in Jacob Becker's engraving from 1750.
+Many traces of the past have disappeared.
+It is unknown whether the motte on which Broich Castle was built or Hellweg and the Furth trough the Ruhr already existed in Roman times.

+During the restoration of Broich, no archaeological traces were found that indicate that the oval ring wall was founded on older wall foundations from before the Carolingian period.
+The absence of traces of the past does not constitute proof of non-existent earlier structures at that location.
+These traces do not appear on the Roman road map or data collected for the Itiner project.